-Bullets flew for 4 minutes as deputy waited outside
+Bullets flew for 4 minutes as armed deputy waited outside Florida school

 Records show Peterson is a decorated officer who is respected by his peers.
 In 2014, he was awarded Parkland's school resource officer of the year while still stationed at Marjory Stoneman Douglas High School.

-"During this time, deputy Peterson has proven to be reliable in handling issues with tact and judgment," the Broward Crime Commission said while awarding him the honor at the time.
+"During this time, deputy Peterson has proven to be reliable in handling issues with tact and judgment," the Broward Crime Commission said in the notation for the honor.

-Before he was hired as a sheriff's deputy in 1985, he held several jobs, including working as a security guard and also served in the military, according to his personnel records.
+Before he was hired as a sheriff's deputy in 1985, he held several jobs, including working as a security guard, and also served in the military, according to his personnel records.

 In 2015, Israel applauded Peterson's then-30-year tenure.